 The Red Bull racing team hosted the Pixar research team in Italy and gave them full access to research the Formula 1 world.

-So many of the things that Mater and Lightning McQueen do in the beginning of their journey to Tokyo are things that John was amazed at doing when he traveled the world.
+So many of the things that Mater and Lightning McQueen do at the beginning of their journey to Tokyo are things that John was amazed at doing when he traveled the world.

 Holley’s character was originally an Italian spy named Julia.